jsandas/saltstack-nexus3-module/README.md

 The purpose of this project is to create a (hopefully) easy to use method for managing Nexus 3 using Salt.
 This is a major refactor which leverages the REST api rather than the script api.
 Sonatype has disabled execution of groovy scripts by default for security reasons (https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api).

 Installation:
+Download desired release version from https://github.com/jsandas/saltstack-nexus3-module/releases/

-Copy the _states, _modules, and _utils folder to the files_root of the saltmaster (usually '/srv/salt').
+Extract archive and copy the _states, _modules, and _utils folder to the files_root of the saltmaster (usually '/srv/salt').

 Then run saltutil.sync_all to copy the files to the minion.

     Example:
         salt '*' saltutil.sync_all

-An alternative to copying these folders would be using gitfs specifying which branch/release to use.
-Documentation here: (https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html).
-Note: this has not been tested.

 The files under the pillar and states folders under test-env can be used as examples for using these modules.